Applying for an H1B Specialty Occupation Visa FAQs

 In FY 2024, 780,884 registrations were received, of which 758,994 were eligible for consideration.

+Generally, six years.
+As an H-1B visa holder, you may be admitted for up to three years.
+This can be extended for another three years.
+After that time, you must remain outside the United States for one year before another H-1B visa petition can be approved. (certain H-1B visa holders working on defense department projects may remain in H-1B status for ten years.)
 However, if you have a labor certification (PERM) or I-140 petition for immigrant workers pending for over 365 days, you may obtain a one-year extension beyond the six-year limit until a decision is made on your PERM or I-140 petition.
 Additionally, if your I-140 petition has already been approved, but your priority date is not yet current (i.e., an immigrant visa is not available for you), you may apply for a three-year extension of your H-1B status.

 Yes, an H1B visa holder can apply for a green card.
 Even though it is a non-immigrant visa, the H-1B is a ‘dual-intent visa.’
 This means the visa holder can have legal immigration intent (apply for and obtain a green card) without affecting their H-1B status.
 You can get a green card through family or employer sponsorship.

+If your petition was not chosen in the H-1B lottery, you may have some options.
+If you are a STEM student, you may qualify for an additional 18 months of OPT employment authorization document extension.
+The extension will give you an opportunity to continue working and apply for an H-1B again the following year.
 If you are a citizen of Canada or Mexico, you may be eligible for a TN visa.
 The TN classification is for Canadian and Mexican citizens who will perform professional assignments in the United States.
 You must perform a professional assignment (with a few exceptions) as specified on the North American Free Trade Agreement (NAFTA) occupations list and meet the corresponding educational and/or licensure requirements.
+If you are a citizen of Australia, you may qualify for an E-3 visa.
+The E-3 classification is for Australian citizens who will perform professional specialty occupations in the United States.
+You must perform a professional assignment in the United States and have a bachelor’s degree or equivalent.
+The E-3 visa requirements are very similar to H-1B visa requirements.
+Other work visas are listed on the USCIS website as well.

 It is possible for your employer to terminate your H-1B job before the end of your authorized period of stay.
 If that happens, there is a grace period of 60 days after a loss of employment.
 During this time, you can file for a new H1B or other work visa.
 You can also leave the country.
 After that, you will be out of status because you must have a job to maintain your status.
 Whether you remain in the U.S., change your status to another visa, or leave the country, the employer will be liable for the cost of your return transportation to your home country.
 However, your employer will not be liable for the cost if you voluntarily resign.